 Children are encouraged to use the toilet facilities at breaktimes.

-Nursery 1 children who are not yet toilet trained are expected to come to Preschool with nappies for changes as required.
+Nursery 1 children who are not yet toilet trained are expected to bring nappies for changes as required.

 Nursery 2 children are expected to be toilet trained and need extra clothes in case of accidents.
 Until a child is toilet trained and not having daily accidents they cannot attend full time.